Uberspace/lab/source/guide_pretix.rst

 Step 1
 ------
-Get the Pretix source code from Github and clone it to ``~/pretix``, be sure to replace the pseudo branch number ``release/6.6.x`` here with the latest release branch from the Github repository at https://github.com/pretix/pretix/branches/active:
+Get the pretix source code from Github and clone it to ``~/pretix``, be sure to replace the pseudo branch number ``release/6.6.x`` here with the latest release branch from the Github repository at https://github.com/pretix/pretix/branches/active:

 ::